mvtango/skyscraperpy/README.md

 ## Usage

-The skyscraper client can be used as a context guard with python''s with statement, see below.
+The skyscraper client can be used as a context guard with python's with statement, see below.

+Start of the with block will send the start message.
 Any exception raised during execution of the code within the with block will be reported as an error.
-No exception will send an end message.
+End of the with block will send an end message.

 The context guard can send messages to the skyscraper infrastructure to signal progress, success, failure or plain existence.